How AI Coding Agents Actually Generate CSS (And Why It's Always the Same)

 # 43 bg-green-500

-If you run this experiment, you will find that blue accounts for over 60% of all colored background classes.
-This is the training data distribution made visible.
+# 12 bg-purple-600Tally it up and blue accounts for over 60% of every colored background class across 100 independent runs.
+That is the training distribution made visible.

 Conclusion

-The sameness of AI-generated CSS is not a bug in any particular model.
+The sameness of AI-generated CSS is not a bug in any one model.
 It is a mathematical consequence of how language models work.
-Training data bias creates skewed token probability distributions.
-Standard sampling parameters cannot fix skewed distributions without breaking output quality.
-The only effective solution is constraint-based generation: specific rules that redirect the model toward intentionally different design choices.
+Training-data bias produces skewed token distributions; standard sampling parameters cannot unskew them without breaking output.
+The only fix that holds is constraint-based generation — specific rules that steer the model toward intentionally different choices.

-Sailop exists because we understood this problem at the technical level and built a tool that addresses it at the right layer.
-Not by adding randomness to the model, but by adding constraints to the context.
-The result is AI-generated code that is valid, consistent, and unique.
+Sailop exists because we read the problem at the technical layer and built the tool at the right one: not more randomness in the model, but more constraints in the context.
+The output stays valid, stays consistent, and comes out unique.

-If you want to see this in action, install the Sailop Claude Code skill and watch how constraint injection transforms the output of an otherwise deterministic system.
+To watch it happen, install the Sailop Claude Code skill and see constraint injection reshape the output of an otherwise deterministic system.

 sailop generate --seed "my-brand"